PO Box 609 • Perkinston, MS 39573

 The Physical Plant contains a large equipment room which houses the boilers, cold generating equipment and water-heating equipment providing air conditioning, heating and hot water for the entire campus.
 This building also contains a central control room for monitoring the operation of the central plant and the operation of air conditioning in all buildings campus-wide.
 The Physical Education Building contains two classrooms, five offices, storage and supply rooms, four student dressing rooms, a fitness center, restrooms, a gymnasium playing area which could be used for a full basketball court and/or used for two smaller cross courts, and a stage area which doubles as a physical activities area.
-An Olympic size heated swimming pool adjoins this building.

 The Career/Technical Complex — Refrigeration & Air Conditioning Building contains large laboratories and classrooms.
 In addition, it contains the High School Equivalency, Adult Skills and English as a Second Language Program.
 The Construction Engineering Technology Building contains classrooms and computer lab.
 This building also contains five offices, two restrooms, mechanical and electrical equipment rooms and miscellaneous storage rooms.

 The Career/Technical Complex — Auto Body and Automotive Technology Building contains large laboratories, and classrooms, faculty offices, storage and supply rooms.

 The Career/Technical Complex — Residential, Commercial and Industrial Electricity Building contains two large laboratories, planning rooms, instructor offices, storage, and supply rooms.